 - Community education on equal opportunity and human rights

-- Community development - working with communities with specific needs, such as project work with new and emerging migrant and refugee groups
+- Community development work with communities that have specific needs, such as new and emerging migrant and refugee groups

 Fee for service training